Craig Vetter

 Craig Vetter on his Rickman Kawasaki at Daytona in 1976

-Craig Vetter on his Rickman Kawasaki at Daytona in 1976 (Photograph courtesy of Craig Vetter)
+Craig Vetter on his Rickman Kawasaki at Daytona in 1976.

 1976 was the first year of the AMA (American Motorcyclist Association) Superbike Series.
 The Series was won by Reggie Pridmore riding a BMW R90S.